mixxxdj/manual/source/chapters/advanced_topics.rst

    Doubles :mixxx:coref:`beatloop_size <[ChannelN],beatloop_size>`.
 If :mixxx:coref:`beatloop_size <[ChannelN],beatloop_size>` equals the size of the loop, the loop is resized.

+   If a saved loop is currently enabled, the modification is saved to the hotcue slot immediately.

    :range: binary
    :feedback: Beatloop size spinbox changes

    .. versionadded:: 1.10.0
    .. versionchanged:: 2.1.0
+   .. versionchanged:: 2.4.0
+      Added support for saved loops.

 .. mixxx:control:: [ChannelN],loop_enabled